On this page

 General animal welfare requirements (in Dutch) apply to all production animals kept by farmers.
 Separate regulations apply to the keeping of commercial animals, such as cattle, pigs and broiler chickens.
-Since 2013, there has been a ban on starting mink farms (in Dutch) and mink farming will be phased out by 1 January 2024.
-As of 1 January 2019, there will be a ban on the trimming of beaks (in Dutch) of chickens and turkey, but not broiler chickens.
+Since 2013, there has been a ban on starting mink farms (in Dutch) and mink farming will be phased out completely by 1 January 2024.
+There is ban on the trimming of beaks (in Dutch) of chickens and turkeys, but not broiler chickens.
 And from 1 September 2021 a ban will be introduced on removing the back claw/spur of roosters and turkeys and the nose flap of pheasants.

 Sale of pet animals